-- 1) Per the findings from the April 2023 Commerce Report, the state needs to procure additional services in North Central, Olympic, Great Rivers, King & Grater Columbia regions.
-Consider incentivizing providers in underserved areas and/or offering credential waivers for providers working in underserved regions. - 2) Institute fair share policies for discharge planning from state hospitals for individuals that have a history of one or more violent acts (extend SB 5163 (2021) policies, that only apply to the Special Commitment Center, to state hospitals).
+- 1) Per the findings from the April 2023 Commerce Report, the state needs to procure additional services and supports in Olympic, North Central, Great Rivers, Greater Columbia, and King regions.
+The report also shows that adult family homes in Pierce County are serving a large percentage of Long-Term Civil Commitment (LTCC) patients.
+Incentivize providers, particularly adult family homes, to provide services in underserved areas. - Institute fair share policies for discharge planning from state hospitals for individuals that have a history of one or more violent acts (extend SB 5163 (2021) policies, that only apply to the Special Commitment Center, to state hospitals).